Last Updated on September 8, 2021 by Muhammad Junaid Khalid

 How To Speed Up Computer

-Hi there, welcome back.
-Today we are going to show you, how to supercharge your computer’s performance.
-This is a complete step by step tutorial which will help you to boost your Windows 10 PC.
-And don’t worry, it can be applied to any Windows 10 PC regardless of whatever hardware configuration you have.
-So without further ado, let’s get started.
+Hi, there, welcome back.
+Today we are going to show you how to speed up computer performance.
+This is a complete step by step tutorial which will help you to improve computer performance.
+Don’t worry.
+It can be applied to any Windows 10 PC regardless of whatever hardware configuration you have.
+So without further ado, let’s get started!

 Storage sense is a great feature that will help you to make more space on your computer.
 It works by automatically getting rid of files you don’t need anymore, like the temporary files and contents in your recycle bin.